The RepairQ Purchase Order creation can be extended or streamlined using Purchase Order imports and exports.

 The first step in importing a Purchase Order is downloading the Purchase Order import template.
 This template can be found in the Purchase Order Queue page.

-Under the list of Purchase Orders is the Import button.
-Click the Import button to bring up the Import module box.
+At the top right of your PO list is the Options button.
+Click Options -> Import to bring up the Import module box.

 Click the Purchase Order Import Template button to download the import template file.